Skip to content

 Name Type Description

-DeltaGenerator 'DeltaGenerator'
+DeltaGenerator DeltaGenerator

-Chat Container The chat container that can be used together with add_message to automatically keep track of the chat history.
+The chat container that can be used together with add_message to automatically keep track of the chat history.

 Source code in src/streamlit_extras/stateful_chat/__init__.py